digiaonline/lumen-elasticsearch/README.md

 order to allow multiple applications to share the same cache.
 This means you can use a single Elasticsearch cluster for multiple projects (or for example a shared one for the "dev" and "staging" environment).

-The prefix used is specified by the `ELASTICSEARCH_INDEX_PREFIX` environment variable.
-If you have an index named `content` and you specify `foo` as a prefix, the index will be named `foo_content`.
+The prefix used is specified by the configuration file (`config/elasticsearch.php`).
+The default behavior is to read the prefix from the `ELASTICSEARCH_INDEX_PREFIX` environment variable.

+ If you have an index named
+`content` and you specify `foo` as a prefix, the index will be named `foo_content`.
+If you need custom logic you can override `getPrefixedIndexName()` in `ElasticsearchService`.

 Prefixing is supported for index migrations too, in which case the both the indices and the aliases created are prefixed.